Orion (spacecraft): Potential Mars missions

-Potential Mars missions

-The Orion capsule is designed to support future missions to send astronauts to Mars, probably to take place in the 2030s.
+The Orion capsule is designed to support future missions to send astronauts to Mars, with many proposals for such a mission to take place in the 2030s, including in an official plan by NASA in 2015.
 Since the Orion capsule provides only about 2.25 m3 of living space per crew member, the use of an additional Deep Space Habitat (DSH) module featuring propulsion will be needed for long-duration missions.
 The complete spacecraft stack is known as the Deep Space Transport.
 The habitat module will provide additional space and supplies, as well as facilitate spacecraft maintenance, mission communications, exercise, training, and personal recreation.
 Some concepts for DSH modules would provide approximately 70.0 m3 of living space per crew member, though the DSH module is in its early conceptual stage.
 DSH sizes and configurations may vary slightly, depending on crew and mission needs.
-The mission may launch in the mid-2030s or late-2030s.

-Canceled
+As of 2026, there are no plans for a crewed mission to Mars using Orion, and the mission timeline to launch in the early 2030s is deemed unfeasible.

-Asteroid Redirect Mission
+Asteroid Redirect Mission (canceled)

 The Asteroid Redirect Mission (ARM), also known as the Asteroid Retrieval and Utilization (ARU) mission and the Asteroid Initiative, was a space mission proposed by NASA in 2013.
 The Asteroid Retrieval Robotic Mission (ARRM) spacecraft would rendezvous with a large near-Earth asteroid and use robotic arms with anchoring grippers to retrieve a 4-meter boulder from the asteroid.
 A secondary objective was to develop the required technology to bring a small near-Earth asteroid into lunar orbit – "the asteroid was a bonus."
 There, it could be analyzed by the crew of the Orion EM-5 or EM-6 ARCM mission in 2026.